raspberrypilearning/sound-meter/en/step_6.md

 + Use a different sensor - light for v1 or temperature v2
 + Show an icon for maximum/minimum sound levels
-+ Add more levels of sensitivity for the sound
++ Add more levels of sensitivity

 </div>
 <div>